ben-rogerson/get-files-in/README.md

 # Get files in

-A Node.js script that synchronously returns a list of file paths of specified types from a directory.
+A Node.js script that synchronously returns a list of file paths of specified types from a directory or directories.

 ## Install